Is hair loss a side effect of metformin?

 Doctors sometimes also prescribe metformin for people with polycystic ovary syndrome (PCOS).
-Raised insulin and blood sugar levels are common with PCOS, and metformin can help lower them.
+Raised insulin and blood sugar levels are common symptoms of PCOS, and metformin can help reduce them.

 In this article, we explore the possible relationship between metformin and hair loss, as well as relevant research.
 We also describe some of the treatment options for reducing the impact of hair loss if it does occur.

 Does metformin cause hair loss?

 On rare occasions, people have reported a link between metformin and thinning hair or hair loss.
-However, it is unclear if metformin is responsible for this issue or if other factors play a role.
+However, it is unclear whether metformin is directly responsible for this issue or if other factors play a role.

 For example, a 2017 case report in Current Drug Safety described how a 69-year-old man with type 2 diabetes suddenly lost his eyebrows and eyelashes.

-The man was taking a combination of metformin and another diabetes medication called sitagliptin.
+The man took a combination of metformin, and another diabetes medication called sitagliptin.

-Doctors used clinical tests to rule out any systemic or skin diseases that may have triggered the hair loss.
-The authors of the report concluded that there was a possible association between the medication and the loss of hair.
+Doctors used clinical tests to rule out any systemic or skin diseases that might be contributing to hair loss.
+The authors of the report concluded that there was a possible association between the medication and hair loss.

 Metformin, vitamin B-12, and hair loss

-According to Dr. Jill Crandall, Professor of Medicine at Albert Einstein College of Medicine in New York, metformin may reduce the gut's ability to absorb vitamin B-12.
-This reduced absorption may explain why people experience symptoms of deficiency.
+According to Dr. Jill Crandall, Professor of Medicine at Albert Einstein College of Medicine in New York, metformin might reduce the gut's ability to absorb vitamin B-12.
+This reduced absorption may explain why people experience symptoms of B-12 deficiency.

 In addition to hair loss, other vitamin B-12 deficiency symptoms include: